MolSSI-Education/mm-tools/setup.md

 ## Installing Python Packages
 We recommend using a conda environment for software installations.

-1.  <a href="https://education.molssi.org/mm-tools/files/conda-env.yaml" download>Download the conda environment file.</a>
+1. Download or clone the [`mm-tools-binder` repository](https://github.com/MolSSI-Education/mm-tools-binder).

 2. After you have Anaconda installed and have downloaded the file, you can install the software for this workshop using `conda`.
 Open a Terminal if you are on Mac or Linux.
 If you are on Windows, you should open a program called Anaconda Prompt.

 Navigate to where you have downloaded the environm,ment file.
 Type the following command into the terminal/anaconda prompt and press Enter.
 When prompted, answer 'yes' and wait for the install to finish:

 ~~~
-conda env create -f conda-env.yaml
+conda env create -f environment.yml
 ~~~
 {: .bash}

-## Obtain lesson materials
-1. Download the lesson materials [here](./data/data.zip).
-2. Create a folder called `mm-tools` on your Desktop.
-3. Move the downloaded materials to the new folder.
-4. Unzip the file.

 ## Start a Jupyter notebook
-Open the Anaconda Navigator, and choose your `mm-tooos` environment.
+Open the Anaconda Navigator, and choose your `mm-tools` environment.
 After switching to your environment, find the Jupyter notebook button on your Home tab.
 Click Launch.

 It may take a few seconds to load the page, especially if it is the first time you have ever used the jupyter notebook, so don't panic if nothing loads for a few seconds.
 Then a new window should open in your default internet browser.
-Use the file navigation window to navigate to the `mm-tools` folder.
+Use the file navigation window to navigate to your `mm-tools-binder` folder.
 In the upper right hand corner, click New, then choose Python 3 from the dropdown list.
 You're ready to go!

 {% include links.md %}